 However, not many people know about this offbeat travel getaway situated in the Gandikota village, Kadapa district of Andhra Pradesh.

 If we talk about the word Gandikota, then it means the fort by the gorge.
 And apart from the forts present here, it is this gorge aka Grand Canyon of India that steals the show.
-Travellers from all across the globe visit here to experience the natural and silencing beauty which this place has to offer and also watch the grand Pennar River gracefully flowing below.
+Travelers from all across the globe visit here to experience the natural and silencing beauty which this place has to offer and also watch the grand Pennar River gracefully flowing below.

 On your visit here, you can easily see a lot of people standing on the edge of this rugged and rustic gorge while they click selfies with their loved ones.